 PGCE Secondary School Direct Science: Physics (11-16 or 11-18) / Course details

-PGCE Secondary School Direct Science: Physics (11-16 or 11-18) provides you with the practical training and theoretical knowledge required to become an outstanding Physics teacher.
+PGCE Secondary School Direct Science: Physics (11 to 16 or 11 to 18) provides you with the practical training and theoretical knowledge required to become an outstanding Physics teacher.

 Compared with non-School Direct teacher trainees, you will benefit from additional time in school before the PGCE starts and follow a modified version of the course.
-Throughout, you will focus on the 11-16, 11-18 or 14-19 age ranges in order to gain Qualified Teacher Status (QTS), learning to teach the National Curriculum and related national strategies surrounding GCSE, AS and A2-level study.
+Throughout, you will focus on the 11 to 16, 11 to 18 or 14 to 19 age ranges to gain Qualified Teacher Status (QTS), learning to teach the National Curriculum and related national strategies surrounding GCSE, AS and A2-level study.

 This practical training is underpinned by the development of your knowledge and understanding of educational theories, ideas and concepts, including current issues and developments.

 We work with numerous schools in Greater Manchester to offer the School Direct route into teaching.

 School Direct allows schools to recruit and select their own trainees, with the expectation that they will go on to work within the school, or group of schools, in which they were trained (although there is no guarantee of employment).

 School Direct follows a PGCE course structure but on a modified timetable including increased contact with the School Direct school.

 - gain quality teaching experience in our partner schools and colleges;

 - receive careers planning and early professional development guidance and support from experienced tutors and mentors;

 - receive opportunities for reflective practice and research.